BTW075/sql-dwh-project/README.md

    - Structuring a data pipeline from raw ingestion to business-ready reporting
    - Overall, this experience improved both my technical skills and the way I think about data architecture and workflow management.

-# 👋 About Me
-Hi, I'm Aleks — a Data Automation Specialist with a passion for all things data.
-I'm always looking for opportunities to broaden my knowledge and explore new tools, technologies, and concepts in the data space.
-This project is part of my ongoing journey to keep learning and growing in the field.
-🔗 Feel free to connect with me on LinkedIn https://www.linkedin.com/in/aleksandra-petrova-a582351b2/